updated on 13 March 2023

-Law degrees are offered at Queen’s University Belfast (QUB) and the University of Ulster in Northern Ireland.
+Law degrees are offered at Queen’s University Belfast (QUB) and the Ulster University in Northern Ireland.
 However, law degrees from a number of other institutions in England, Wales and Ireland are also accepted as qualifying law degrees for the purposes of passing on to the next stage: apprenticeship.

 Non-law graduates must complete a two-year master's in legal science at QUB before they can progress to their apprenticeship.

-There is a reciprocal arrangement whereby English and Welsh-qualified solicitors may transfer to Northern Ireland without taking further qualifications or examinations.
-They need only complete an application form, supply any proofs asked for and pay a fee.
-However, Scottish solicitors are required to take further examinations and complete a period of apprenticeship before they can be admitted in Northern Ireland.
+There’s a reciprocal arrangement whereby English and Welsh-qualified solicitors may transfer to Northern Ireland without taking further qualifications or examinations.
+They need only complete an application form, provide two character references, supply any proofs asked for and pay a fee.
+The same applies for solicitors who are qualified in Scotland.

-Trainee barristers must undertake the Bar Postgraduate Diploma in Professional Legal Studies at the Institute of Professional Legal Studies at QUB.
-They are then called to the Bar; but before they can practise, they must enter into one year of pupillage with a practising barrister of not less than seven years’ standing.
+In Northern Ireland, pupil barristers must complete a qualifying law degree, undertake the Bar Postgraduate Diploma in Professional Legal Studies at the Institute of Professional Legal Studies at QUB.
+They’re then called to the Bar; but before they can practise, they must complete one year of pupillage with a practising barrister of not fewer than seven years’ standing.

 That said, the path does differ depending on where the aspiring lawyer studied, qualified and completed pupillage training.